Juda77/MathDojo/README.md

 # Math Dojo
 This program is a platform for users to practice math problems.
-It provides randomly generated arithmetic problems, and also checks the user's answers to make sure they are correct(my API takes math problems as input and sends back their answers).
+It provides randomly generated arithmetic problems, and also checks the user's answers to make sure they are correct(my API takes math problems as input, evaluates them, then sends back their answers).

 This JS program contains both client-side and server-side Javascript.
 This is my first experience with writing my own API with Node.js